GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/CONTRIBUTING.md

 Some of these rules use the environment variables specified in [`env.sh`](env.sh).

 **It is not expected that you will need to change the Makefile or create a new one.**

-## Assets folder

-For a brief description of the Assets folder, please refer to our [general documentation](README.md#Assets).
-To make sure that assets are available while running the ML pipelines, `make run` ensure that these will be uploaded automatically to the respective Google Cloud Storage locations.

-### Common assets

-Within the [assets](./assets/) folder, there are common files stored which need to be uploaded to Google Cloud Storage so that the pipelines running Vertex AI can consume such assets, namely: